greg-houseman/basil/README.md

 export BASILPATH=/home/yourpath/basil-main\
 export PATH=$PATH:$BASILPATH/bin\
 export MANPATH=$MANPATH:$BASILPATH\
-The linux compilation script install.sh uses:\ xmkmf (apt-get install xutils-dev)\ and the sybil program GUI usesi:\
+The linux compilation script install.sh uses:\
+xmkmf (apt-get install xutils-dev)\
+and the sybil program GUI uses:\
 OpenMotif (apt-get install libmotif-dev)
 An alternative compilation script ./InstallS does not require xmkmf and has been used on MacOS systems.
 Successful compilation using InstallS